 If I’m being honest, probably not.
 I certainly would’ve liked some of it, but once D’Angelo dropped Brown Sugar the only non-hip hop I was trying to hear was neo-soul.
 Prince’s music at that time definitely was not either of those things.
 That said, I hear a song like “We Gets Up” and I think I would’ve loved that song at the time.
 What’s not to love?
 It’s just fun.
 I can’t think of another word to describe it.
 “We Gets Up” would’ve been in my rotation no matter what era.

-I give “We Gets Up” 3 out of 5 stars and if this COVID shit ever passes and we can go back to living life I’m going to DJ the massive Prince basement party I’ve been wanting to have for years and “We Gets Up” will be on the playlist.
+If this COVID shit ever passes and we can go back to living life I’m going to DJ the massive Prince basement party I’ve been wanting to have for years and “We Gets Up” will be on the playlist.